 Activity 1: Agricultural Census

 - Ask students why they count things.
 What kinds of things do they count?
-Write answers on the chalkboard.
+Write their answers on the chalkboard.

 - Show the Arthur Young and the President PowerPoint as a visual to supplement the reading of the story.

-- Tell students they will be conducting their own agricultural census.
+- Tell the students they will be conducting their own agricultural census.
 Divide them into groups of four or five.
 Provide each group with a plate of animal crackers and each student with a copy of the My Census of Agriculture: Livestock activity sheet.

-- Show students how to use tally marks to keep count.
+- Show the students how to use tally marks to keep count.
 Explain that this is similar to the way ancient people kept count by drawing pictures on the walls of caves.

-- Have students draw pictures of the different animal crackers in separate columns on their activity sheets.
+- Have the students draw pictures of the different animal crackers in separate columns on their activity sheets.
 Then have students sort the animal crackers and use the tally marks in the appropriate columns to count them.

 - Have students translate their tally marks into numbers, and ask one person from each group to make a “livestock report” by reading aloud the number of each animal counted.